 I deposited $10,000 to my account.
 When will the funds be available for withdrawal?

-When the large deposit exception is applied, the bank may extend the time periods established under the availability schedule by a reasonable period of time.
-According to the banking regulations, reasonable periods of time include an extension of up to five business days for local checks.
+When the bank applies the large-check-deposit exception, it may extend the hold times established under its normal availability schedule by a reasonable period of time.
+According to banking regulations, reasonable periods of time include an extension of up to five business days for most checks.

-Under certain circumstances, the bank may be able to impose a longer extension.
-However, the bank must be able to prove that the longer extension is reasonable.
+Under certain circumstances, the bank may be able to impose a longer hold if it can establish that the longer hold is reasonable.